raystanza/raystanza.github.io/all_collections/_posts/2024-12-26-centering-a-div.md

 ## Centering in the Wild: A Horror Story

 Imagine this: you’ve perfectly centered your `<div>`.
 It’s pixel-perfect in Chrome.
-You proudly open Firefox, and… oh no. Your `<div>` is off-center.
+You proudly open Firefox, and...oh no. Your `<div>` is off-center.
 You debug furiously, only to discover that your CSS relies on a browser quirk.
 You rewrite your code with more cross-browser hacks than you’d like to admit.

 And then your boss asks, “Does this work on IE11?”